Weary North Carolina voters wish for a less acrimonious 2017

 Catalana, an unaffiliated voter, said he voted four years ago for McCrory, but HB2 was partly why he picked Cooper this time.
 Granville County gave Cooper the narrowest margin of any county he won.

 Though he describes himself as politically conservative, voter Brent Stewart said that returning to rules in place before HB2 was enacted last year would suit him.
-“What has been in place has worked for years,” said Stewart, who owns a restaurant in Oxford.
+“What has been in place has worked for years,” said Stewart, who owns a restaurant in Oxford, the county seat.

 He split his ballot between Cooper and Republican President-elect Donald Trump — who also won Granville County by a few hundred votes.
 Stewart hopes Republicans and Democrats can agree on business-friendly policies that don’t tie up small businesses in regulations.